KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA Graphs 3 MST (Prims Algo.) & Dijkstra Algo.md

 Dijkstra's algorithm is not suitable for graphs with negative edge weights as it assumes non-negative weights to guarantee correct results.
 Negative weights can lead to unexpected behavior and incorrect shortest path calculations.

+---

+### Question
+Is Dijkstra's algorithm is commonly used for finding the Minimum Spanning Tree ?

+### Choices
+- [ ] Yes
+- [x] No

+### Explanation:

+Dijkstra's Algorithms is for finding the Single source shortest path algorithm

+---